frederickaplan/fdh/files/PART2/fdh-2-4.md

 The use of crowdsourcing can be used to correct texts.

-This can also be done in an indirect way (e.g. reCAPTCHA)
+This can also be done in an indirect way (e.g. reCAPTCHA, finished in 2012 because the performance were too good)

 Computer assisted transcription : New interfaces help transcribing by detecting lines and words and suggesting possible transcriptions.